The Real Reasons You’re Attractive, According to Science

 As we’ve already established, human attraction is seriously complex.
 A lot of that has to do with the cascades of hormones that are released in the body and brain when we experience the rush of being attracted to someone.
 And, according to Walf, those hormones play a role in the social behavior of mammals, including humans.
 In her own research, Walf has investigated the brain mechanisms in mammals like rodents, where the links between hormones and social behaviors are more established.
 Despite the size difference, she explains that it’s thought that humans operate in a similar way.

 For example, these hormonal mechanisms are involved in the emotional and memory changes associated with attraction.
 “Much like the excitement we experience when facing stress that we enjoy—like riding roller coasters—dopamine and norepinephrine are involved in human attraction,” Walf explains.
 “Dopamine release is associated with positive emotions and consolidating experiences that we have and that we enjoy, in memory, further propelling us to seek out these feelings in social interactions.”
-If you’re trying to create those positive emotions while online dating, add these words to your profile ASAP.

 The truth about playing hard to get